NavBernal/CCNA/Day 30 - TCP & UDP.md

 	- The sending host does not establish a connection with the destination host before sending data
 	- The data is simply sent
 - **Does not** provide reliable communication
-	- When UDP is used, acknowledgements are not sent for receibed segments
+	- When UDP is used, acknowledgements are not sent for received segments
 	- If a segment is lost, UDP has no mechanism to re-transmit it
 	- Segments are sent 'best-effort'
 - **Does not** provide sequencing